In map views, large notes display (a portion of) the note's body copy text ($Text) as well as the title. The note's text only appears if:

 A table expression is drawn in the same part of the map icon used to display a note's $Text, therefore both cannot be shown in the same map icon.
 If $TableExpression or $TableHeading are set, $Text will not be displayed.
-More on container table displays.
+More on container summary display tables.

 Inline images within $text will be rendered if there is sufficient space.
 If an image is the very first piece of $Text, a different render‚ whereby the image is used as a fill—occurs.